laravelgpt/laravelgpt/tests/feature-behaviors/mcp/mcp-command.md

 ### Scenario 7: MCP Run with Complex SQL Query (Happy Path)
 **Tags:** advanced, parameters
 **Task Description:**
-Use vibe-tools to execute the SQLite MCP server's `read_query` tool with a complex SQL query on the test database at {{path:test.db}}.
+Use laravelgpt to execute the SQLite MCP server's `read_query` tool with a complex SQL query on the test database at {{path:test.db}}.
 The query should:
 1. Count the number of users with each email domain
 2. Only include domains with more than 1 user
 3. Order by count descending
-When calling vibe-tools mcp run for this specify that "ONLY mcp-server-sqlite should be used"
+When calling laravelgpt mcp run for this specify that "ONLY mcp-server-sqlite should be used"

 **Expected Behavior:**
 - The AI agent should use the MCP run command with the following SQL query: